Quibi Has Finally Arrived — Here's How To Watch

 How much is Quibi?

-A Quibi subscription with ads will cost you $6.99 per month, while an ad-free experience will cost $9.99 per month.
+A Quibi subscription with ads will cost you $4.99 per month, while an ad-free experience will cost $7.99 per month.
 Quibi CEO Meg Whitman said that for content under five minutes, ads will just be limited to a six- to 10-second spot.
-At $6.99/month, Quibi is comparable to Apple TV+ which costs $5.99/month, and is cheaper than Netflix's $9.99/month plan, and Disney+'s $8.99/month plan.
+At $4.99/month, Quibi costs the same as Apple TV+, and is cheaper than Hulu's $5.99/month plan, Netflix's $8.99/month plan, and Disney+'s $6.99/month plan.
 For both Quibi subscription plans, you can start with a 90-day free trial.

 Advertisement